jundalisay/spblist/content/en/research/mao/quotations/chapter-02.md

 {{< /cite >}}

-In China, although in the main socialist transformation has been completed with respect to the system of ownership, and although the large-scale and turbulent class struggles of the masses characteristic of the previous revolutionary periods have in the main come to an end, there are still remnants of the overthrown landlord and comprador classes, there is still a bourgeoisie, and the remoulding of the petty bourgeoisie has only just started.
+In China, the main socialist transformation has been completed with respect to the system of ownership.
+The large-scale turbulent class struggles of the masses during the previous revolutionary periods have ended, the overthrown landlord and comprador classes still remain.

+There is still a bourgeoisie.
+The remoulding of the petty bourgeoisie has only just started.

 The class struggle is by no means over.
+The class struggles are between:
-The class struggle between the proletariat and the bourgeoisie, the class struggle between the different political forces, and the class struggle in the ideological held between the proletariat and the bourgeoisie will continue to be long and tortuous and at times will even become very acute.
+- the proletariat and the bourgeoisie
+- the different political forces
+- the ideological held between the proletariat and the bourgeoisie

+These will continue to be long and tortuous and at times will even become very acute.

 The proletariat seeks to transform the world according to its own world outlook, and so does the bourgeoisie.

-In this respect, the question of which will win out, socialism or capitalism, is still not really settled.
+Who will win out, whether socialism or capitalism, is still not really settled.

 {{< cite >}}
 On the Correct Handling of Contradictions Among the People (February 27, 1957), 1st pocket ed., pp. 51-52.
 {{< /cite >}}

 It will take a long time to decide the issue in the ideological struggle between socialism and capitalism in our country.

 This is because the influence of the bourgeoisie and of the intellectuals who come from the old society will remain in our country for a long time.
 And so will their class ideology.

 <!-- If this is not sufficiently understood, or is not understood at all, the gravest mistakes will be made and the necessity of waging the struggle in the ideological field will be ignored. -->